 most other developed countries.
 With one in four children in

 poverty and just as many living on food stamps, government welfare

 But as the Time argued recently , it’s time to keep only the most effective programs and get rid of the others.
 Poorly designed anti-poverty plans provide the best arguments to those opposing the very existence of welfare at all.
 And in the case of children there's still so much left to do.

 Improving anti-poverty programs and the labor market

 Many programs however do work but have a limited effect.
 It’s then important to know that for instance increasing the level of food stamp benefits won’t change anything, because studies have proved the extra food won’t reach those you’re targeting.
 What’s needed then is to target and create sub-groups, the poorest of all, who will be eligible to additional benefits.

-Among the causes of child poverty in the United States is the precarious situation of single parent families, with generally single moms struggling to either: find a job, find a job with day care for the kids, find a full time job because part time wages are far from enough (and single-parent households are not eligible to a great deal of government welfare), find a full time job that really pays.
+Among the causes of child poverty in the United States is the precarious situation of single parent families, with generally single mums struggling to either: find a job, find a job with day care for the kids, find a full time job because part time wages are far from enough (and single-parent households are not eligible to a great deal of government welfare), find a full time job that really pays.

 There's like a problem with the system